aro-network/aro-docs/docs/campaign-hub/aro-testnet.md

 ### For Edge Nodes (ARO Pod, ARO Link, ARO Client):

-**The Principle:** Edge Node performance is evaluated primarily by `daily peak traffic`, reflecting their maximum network contribution during high-demand periods.
+**The Principle:** Edge Nodes are evaluated primarily by the traffic allocated to them, reflecting their edge resources contribution to Edge Services on ARO Network.

-**Traffic Allocation Mechanism:** Edge Services are in strong favor of Edge Nodes that display **substantial bandwidth** (for strong content delivery capability), **favorable NAT configurations** (for high-quality internet access), and **consistent performance** (for stable & reliable service).
-These factors determine the traffic allocated by Edge Service Schedulers, directly affecting node rewards.
+**Traffic Scheduling Mechanism:** Edge Services are in strong favor of Edge Nodes that display **substantial bandwidth** (for strong content delivery capability), **favorable NAT configurations** (for high-quality internet access), and **consistent performance** (for stable & reliable service).
+These factors determine the traffic schedules by Edge Service Schedulers, directly affecting node rewards.

 **Goal of "Sprint 1" (the first stage of Testnet):** We focus on recruiting edge resources globally (for real-world edge service readiness).
-We prioritize **Bandwidth**, **NAT types**, and **Performance Consistency** as key metrics in this stage for traffic allocation and reward determination.
+We prioritize **Bandwidth**, **NAT types**, and **Performance Consistency** as key metrics in this stage for traffic scheduling and reward determination.

-`traffic_allocation_rate` = `max_bandwidth` * `NAT_type_factor` * `consistency_factor` * `demand_factor` * `adjustment_factor`
+`traffic_scheduling_rate` = `max_bandwidth` * `NAT_type_factor` * `consistency_factor` * `edge_service_factor`

-- `traffic_allocation_rate`: The rate of traffic allocated (scheduled) to the Edge Node from the Edge Service Schedulers.
+- `traffic_scheduling_rate`: The rate of traffic scheduled to the Edge Node from the Edge Service Schedulers.
 - `max_bandwidth`: The maximum of bandwidth available provided by the Edge Node, based on the time-averaged measurements during a certain period of time.
 - `NAT_type_factor`: A factor determined by the detected NAT Type of the Edge Node.
 Better NAT Types enjoy higher factor.
+	- Factor range: `1~2`.
 - `consistency_factor`: A factor determined by the performance consistency, based on multiple metrics such as bandwidth, uptime, etc., during a considerably long period of time for the Edge Node.
-- `demand_factor`: A factor determined by the actual business demand from Edge Services on your region.
+- `edge_service_factor`: A factor determined by the actual business demand from Edge Services on your Edge Node.
 This factor may vary from regions to regions.
-This factor may change dynamically based on the demand change.
+This factor may change dynamically based on the real-world demand change.
 Generally, if you are running Edge Nodes in the region that has higher business demand for Edge Services, you enjoy a higher factor accordingly.
-- `adjustment_factor`: A global parameter that applies to all users.
-Currently set to `10%`.
+	- For the Testnet Sprint 1 (as we focus on recruiting edge resources for real-world business readiness), the `edge_service_factor` is set to `0.1`.
+	- In the future, real-world edge services apply higher `edge_service_factor`.

 > For more details on Edge Node performance improvement, please refer to  <Link to="/node-operator-guide/improve-performance/network-optimization">Edge Node Optimization Guide</Link>.